f5devcentral/bigip-automation/level-3/README.md

-# Introducing Pipelines and remote State to the Automation Framework
+# Introducing Pipelines and remote State

 In our `Level-2` use case, we moved our Terraform code to Git, enabling us to leverage a reliable version control system.
 However, users continued to execute Terraform commands from their local machines.